kaifox/client-server-demo/README.md

 };
 ```

+Open Questions:
 * High data rates?

 ### Websockets

 * Good for high data rates
 * Endpoints to be known on startup
+* Do not reconnect automatically.
 * Some more in formation for when to use can be found in the [spring docs](https://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/spring-framework-reference/html/websocket.html#websocket-intro-when-to-use).

 ### ossgang-properties

 * combines REST + websockets.
 * particularly useful when setable and getable
+* Potentially an interesting combination could be REST + SSE.